ebrereto/elianabrereton/index.md

 ### Welcome to my personal website & portfolio.

-My name is Eliana, and I'm an MA student studying Philosophy and Data Science in Onatrio, Canada.
+My name is Eliana, and I'm an MA student studying Philosophy and Data Science in Ontario, Canada.

 I am an aspiring AI ethicist.
 My ultimate goal is to work in AI governance and ethical research, more specifically in regard to work and hiring methods.